 - Which part of the computer is not operating properly keyboard, hard disk drive, display panel, touch pad, touch pad control buttons - as each device will produce different symptoms. - Check the options within the operating system to ensure that its configuration is set properly. - What appears on the display?
 Does it display any messages or random characters?
-Make a screenshot of the current display and, if possible, look up the messages in the documentation included with the computer, software or operating system. - Check that all connecting cables are correctly and firmly attached as loose cables can cause erroneous or intermittent signals. - Do any indicators light, if so, which ones, what color are they and do they stay on or blink?
+If you have a printer attached, print a copy of the screen using the PRTSC key and, if possible, look up the messages in the documentation included with the computer, software or operating system. - Check that all connecting cables are correctly and firmly attached as loose cables can cause erroneous or intermittent signals. - Do any indicators light, if so, which ones, what color are they and do they stay on or blink?
 Write down what you see. - Do you hear any beeps, if so how many, are they long or short and are they high pitched or low pitched?
 In addition, is the computer making any unusual noises?
 Write down what you hear.